 - Council Initiatives:

-Making recommendations on drinking water matters that the Council has become aware of and has identified as being on interest, and which may merit the attention of the Minister of the Environment.
+Making recommendations on drinking water matters that the Council has become aware of and has identified as being on interest, and which may merit the attention of the Minister of the Environment and Climate Change.

-Publishing information on the Environmental Registry and undertaking additional consultations on standards, regulations, or other drinking water matters, to solicit views from the general public in order to provide recommendations to the Minister of the Environment.
+Publishing information on the Environmental Registry and undertaking additional consultations on standards, regulations, or other drinking water matters, to solicit views from the general public in order to provide recommendations to the Minister of the Environment and Climate Change.